 You have a high CQ or Coachability Quotient.
 This means that you are open to constructive conservations, alternative points of view, and provocative questions which are vital to increased self-awareness and growth.
 Coaching only works if one is open to the coaching experience.
 Although there are specialized assessments to determine one’s CQ, I find asking three simple questions usually is enough to determine if one is coachable.

-A. Are you open to objective feedback?
+A. Are you open to objective feedback, both positive and negative?

 B. Are you willing to be wrong, on occasion?

 C. Are you flexible enough to change?